yuanweixin/lexim/README.md

 # lexim
-Lexer generation and regex implementation for Nim.
+Lexer generator for Nim.
 Based on the [implementation by Andreas Rumpf](https://github.com/Araq/lexim).

-I extended the original code with these features
+I extended the original code with:
-* lexer states: what flex calls exclusive start conditions.
+* lexer states: what flex calls "exclusive start conditions".
 There is always an "initial" state.
 Non-initial states are always exclusive.
 For my use cases of tokenizing strings and comments, this is enough.
 It would be pretty trivial to add support for "inclusive" rules, amounting to adding each inclusive rule to each exclusive state, before compiling the state's dfa.
 * dsl syntax for specifying lexer states.
 * longest-matching rule: the original version would discard inputs if you give it a pattern "a|aab|b" and input "aab", where it discards "aa" and matches "b".
 This doesn't make sense for a lexer in a programming language where you want it to succeed only if it was able to match the entire input.
 I extended the code so that it actually remembers the longest so-far matched position and backtracks to that when it runs out of possible matches.
 * jam state: the original version would fail to terminate by never incrementing the current position and just dropping through the case statement in a while(true) loop.
 I changed it so that it would go to a jam state, which is hard coded to throw an exception.